 We have established clear lines of accountability, training and advice to support the process of child protection and individual staff within that process.
 In this school, any individual can contact the Designated Safeguarding Lead (DSL) or their Deputy (DDSL) if they have concerns about a child or young person.
-The DSL is Miss K Greenway and the DDSL are Mrs R Williams, Mrs V Bowyer and Mrs Z Roylance.
-There are 2 nominated safeguarding governors, Mrs R Sayles & Mrs S Powell who will take leadership responsibility for safeguarding.
+The DSL is Miss K Greenway and the DDSLs are Mrs R Gray, Mrs V Bowyer and Miss G Petty.
+There is a nominated safeguarding governor, Mr P Manlow, who will take leadership responsibility for safeguarding.
 The Chair of Governors Mr J Hawkins will receive reports of allegations against the headteacher and act on the behalf of the governing body.

-As an employer we follow safer recruitment guidance as set out in KCSiE 2020.
+As an employer we follow safer recruitment guidance as set out in KCSiE 2023 including informing shortlisted candidates that online searches will be carried out.